Paul Obi: Bayelsa State administrator

 He handed over to the elected civilian governor Diepreye Alamieyeseigha at the start of the Nigerian Fourth Republic on 29 May 1999.

 Later career

-After retiring Obi became a security consultant, and became Chairman/Chief Executive Officer of Pauliza Limited.
-He was appointed to the board of directors of several companies including United Mortgage, Standard Alliance Insurance, Concert Alliance, Next Generation Wireless, Rode & Roke and Lagos Business School Alumni.
+After retiring, Obi became a security consultant and was chairman/chief executive officer of Pauliza Limited.
+He was appointed to the board of directors of several companies, including United Mortgage, Standard Alliance Insurance, Concert Alliance, Next Generation Wireless, Rode & Roke and Lagos Business School Alumni.

 He was arraigned over alleged fraud in March 2022.